On this page

 Bar graph view

-The bar graph compares a rogue IP or App with other IPs or Apps.
+The bar graph compares a rogue IP or app with other IPs or apps.
 For example, the bar graph can show a single rogue IP that is responsible for a spike in traffic that appears in the line graph.
-It can also show that many users are signing in at the same time, perhaps to attend a company-wide meeting or to check out a special offer that was just delivered in a mass email to a company's clients.
+It can also show that many users are signing in at the same time, perhaps to attend a company-wide meeting or to check out a special offer that was delivered in a mass email to a company's clients.

 Potential next steps

-If you find that the rate limit usage is generally high, you may want to adjust your rate limit maximums.
+If you find that the rate limit use is high, you may want to adjust your rate limit maximums.
 If your company is planning an upcoming event, such as an upcoming marketing campaign, you may want to figure out the rate limit capacity that you'd need.
-In both cases, Okta recommends that you contact Okta support to determine and adjust your rate limits, see How to Request a Temporary Rate Limit Increase (opens new window).
+In both cases, Okta recommends that you contact Okta support to determine and adjust your rate limits.
+See How to Request a Temporary Rate Limit Increase (opens new window).

 If the usage is high over a long period, you may need to lower the usage.
 This means that if high traffic usage points to a particular offender, you would need to inform or block the offender (such as a malfunctioning app, a bad script, or a rogue user) that is causing the traffic.
 For example, you can either reach out to the team that writes the script or block the user or application that is causing the traffic.